navilg/vagrant-kubernetes/README.md

 # Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environment for CKA/CKAD and CKS Exams]

+This is fork of [vagrant-kubeadm-kubernetes](https://github.com/techiescamp/vagrant-kubeadm-kubernetes) with some independent improvements and additional features.

 ## Documentation

 Current k8s version for CKA, CKAD, and CKS exam: 1.27